Edification to Increase Your Sales

 Secondly, you have a degree of control here, which I suggest you utilize in a very positive way.
 Let the rest of the team know how much you respect their work and that you've let the customers know about them.
 When they come through for you, send a handwritten note of thanks and congratulations.
 Send a letter to them personally, to their supervisor, and to the big boss as well, letting him or her know how great a job that person did.

-And, of course, as discussed in an article entitled, "The Reverse Gossip Game" (you can read this article in our new website library by going to http://www.burg.com/reversegossip.html) edify all of your team members to each other "behind their backs" Word will eventually get back to those you've edified and you'll have one very cohesive team, all working diligently to live up to your reputation of them.
+And, of course, as discussed in an article entitled, "The Reverse Gossip Game" (you can read this article in our new website library by going to https://www.burg.com/reversegossip.html) edify all of your team members to each other "behind their backs" Word will eventually get back to those you've edified and you'll have one very cohesive team, all working diligently to live up to your reputation of them.

-Bob Burg ( http://www.burg.com ) is author of "Endless Referrals" (McGraw-Hill) and "Winning Without Intimidation: How to Master the Art of Positive Persuasion in Today's Real World" (Samark Publishing).
+Bob Burg ( https://www.burg.com ) is author of "Endless Referrals" (McGraw-Hill) and "Winning Without Intimidation: How to Master the Art of Positive Persuasion in Today's Real World" (Samark Publishing).

 Many of the 1000+ articles on Frugal Fun and Frugal Marketing have been gathered into magazines.
 If you'd like to read more great content on these topics, please click on the name of the magazine you'd like to visit.